 The Working Group may inform the person charged orally of its disposition of the charge following its determination, or it may defer giving any notice for a reasonable period of time following the formal closing of the conference.
-The notekeeper, not later than five days after formal closing of the conference, gives to the accused, the person bringing the charge, and Chair of the Committee on Student Promotions a written Notice of Finding and Recommendation.
+The note keeper, not later than five days after formal closing of the conference, gives to the accused, the person bringing the charge, and the Dean of the School of

+Medicine a written Notice of Finding and Recommendation.
 This shall include, if violation was not admitted, an entry: "Violation as Charged-Found" or "Violation as Charged-Not Found", and in any case where a sanction is recommended, an entry: "Sanction Recommended" (specified with clarity).